Problem · Hong Kong capital rerouting to the US

 What this work does not include.

 No legal services.
 No Hong Kong or US entity formation.
 No EB-5, E-2, L-1, or O-1 visa work.
-No US tax structuring, FATCA analysis, or double-tax-treaty review.
+No US tax structuring, FATCA analysis, or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
 No mainland-China regulatory navigation.
 No advice on Hong Kong capital flow.

 Frequently asked.

-Hong Kong family-office-backed holdings, industrial groups, biotech principals, and technical B2B firms have spent the last several years moving US exposure up.
+Hong Kong family-office-backed holdings, industrial groups, biotech owners, and technical B2B firms have spent the last several years moving US exposure up.
 Subsidiaries are opened in Delaware, US-side investment teams are hired, US plant acquisitions are evaluated, and US-bound revenue is treated as a strategic priority rather than an opportunistic add-on.
 The capital rerouting is real and visible in deal flow, intermediary conversations, and US-side hires.
 The US-facing materials, however, frequently still carry the Hong Kong-first frame they were built on.
 The capital has rerouted.
 The narrative around it has not.

 Family-office-backed holdings deploying US co-investment and direct positions.
 Industrials with mainland-China manufacturing depth pursuing US procurement and US plant acquisitions.
-Biotech principals carrying pipeline assets into US commercialisation.
+Biotech owners carrying pipeline assets into US commercialisation.
 Technical B2B platforms entering US enterprise accounts.
 Financial-services-adjacent firms entering US institutional channels.
 The pattern repeats across all five.
 The specific surfaces and the order of correction differ.

 Further on the Hong Kong corridor.